 Sister Kim Marie also finds a connection between social work and the Monastery of St. Gertrude’s vision statement: Prayer Awakens.
 Justice Impels.
 Compassion Acts.
 Thy Kingdom Come.
 “Our vision statement is really what social work is all about,” explains Sister Kim Marie.

 She finds the most relevant aspect of the community’s vision is the commitment to prayer.
 “Prayer is so much a part of what it means to be Benedictine – gathering together to pray.
 As challenging as it was to learn to live in community, I really feel it suits me.
 When we are professed, we promise obedience.
 I have found that obedience is about being present to one another.
 That’s really good for me because I am kind of a control freak and what saves me is to live in community.”

-“During these years I was asked, ‘Does this way of life give you life?’” recalls Sister Kim Marie.
+“During formation I was asked, ‘Does this way of life give you life?’” recalls Sister Kim Marie.
 “It is, without a doubt, still giving me life.”